Milashakas/Pre-rsschool-cv/cv.md

 }
 ```
 ### Work experience:
-I dont have experience as front-end developer
+I dont have experience as frontend developer
 ### Education and courses:
 HTML Academy
 ### Language: